kipcole9/money/README.md

 By default, exchange rates are retrieved from [Open Exchange Rates](http://openexchangerates.org) however any module that conforms to the `Money.ExchangeRates` behaviour can be configured.

+An optional callback module can be defined.
+This module defines a `rates_retrieved/2` function that is invoked upon every successful retrieval of exchange rates.

 ##Configuration

 `Money` provides a set of configuration keys to customize behaviour.
 The default configuration is: